-By Tomáš Šťástka editor, MF DNES

-Although British, Barbara Day may be has a much more extensive overview of the Czech theatre than that of many lovers of the art who grew up here.
-She first came to know it in the 1960s, during the period of relaxation that then collapsed.
+The editor of Czech news website iDNES.cz, Tomáš Šťástka, talked to British theatrologist Barbara Day.
+With permission, we present a short-erned version of her interview.
+Day has an extensive overview of Czech theatre and first came to know it in the 1960s, during a period of political relaxation.
 In the 1980s she devoted her dissertation to the Czech theatre.
-And now, on the basis of this, her book Trial by Theatre has been published in English, a presentation of the Czech theatre from the National Revival to the present day.
+And now, on the basis of this, her book Trial by Theatre has been published in English, a presentation of the Czech theatre from the national revival to the present day.